Arkansas Highway 36: Hamlet to Searcy

+Searcy to Georgetown

-The highway has a gap in the route; resuming north at the eastern side of the US 63/US 67/US 167/US 67B interchange.
-It runs east as Race Avenue, intersecting Highway 367 (Eastline Road) near Doniphan Lake and the Doniphan Lumber Mill Historic District and angling south to enter the small town of Kensett.
+The route begins at I-57/US 64/US 67/US 167 in Searcy as a continuation of US 67B and runs east as Race Avenue, intersecting Highway 367 (Eastline Road) near Doniphan Lake and the Doniphan Lumber Mill Historic District and angling south to enter the small town of Kensett.
 Highway 36 is named Wilbur D. Mills Avenue in Kensett, the birthplace of the 38-year United States Congressman and 1972 Democratic presidential primary candidate known as "the most powerful man in Washington DC" during his time chairing the House Ways and Means Committee.
 Passing near Mills' longtime home, now listed as the Mills House on the NRHP, the highway serves as the northern terminus of Highway 385 (SE 1st Street), which leads to downtown Kensett.
 Highway 36 continues southeasterly until turning onto SE 4th Street, crossing Black Creek, and exiting Kensett.
 East of Kensett, Highway 36 runs east and begins paralleling the Little Red River near the Bald Knob National Wildlife Refuge (NWR) to the small town of West Point.
 Highway 36 serves as the northern terminus of Highway 323 (Pete's Road) before turning toward the river and downtown.
 Once downtown, Highway 36 turns along Front Street, paralleling the Little Red River eastbound, passing West Point City Hall and the Otha Walker Homestead and exiting town heading toward the southeast corner of White County.
-Passing through sparsely populated country, Highway 36 runs through Andrews and Pryor, curves around Taylor Slough, and passes Entight and the Henry Gray Hurricane Lake Wildlife Management Area (WMA) before entering the small town of Georgetown.
-State maintenance terminates at an intersection with Pearl Street, with the roadway continuing northeast as Dee Mears Road.
+Passing through sparsely populated country, Highway 36 runs through Andrews and Pryor, curves around Taylor Slough, and passes Entight and the Henry Gray Hurricane Lake Wildlife Management Area (WMA) before terminating in the small town of Georgetown, where it continues as Dee Mears Road.